FEDERAL JUDICIAL BALANCE AND ACCOUNTABILITY ACT¶

 -

-Align Supreme Court composition with regional circuit organization to restore constitutional balance between Court size and judicial administration;
+Align Supreme Court composition with regional circuit organization to restore the constitutional relationship between Court size and judicial administration;

 -